Anthropology (ANTH)

 Prerequisites: ANTH A205 with a minimum grade of C or ANTH A211 with a minimum grade of C.

-ANTH A415 Applied Anthropology 3 Credits
+ANTH A415 Methods and Practice in Applied Social Science 3 Credits

 Special Note: Not available for credit to students who have completed ANTH A615.